-The Company is regulated in the Republic of Ireland by the CBI and in Northern Ireland, for conduct of business rules, by the UK's Financial Conduct Authority, ("FCA").
+The Company is regulated in the Republic of Ireland by the CBI.
+ECCU is regulated in Northern Ireland, for conduct of business rules, by the UK's Financial Conduct Authority, ("FCA"), until 31st December 2020 under the terms of the Brexit transitional arrangements

-A.1(c) The Company's external auditor is PricewaterhouseCoopers, ("PwC").
+A.1(c) The Company's external auditor is KPMG.